Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Abstract

 \section{Abstract}

 We develop efficient hierarchical preconditioners for optimal control problems governed by partial differential equations with uncertain coefficients.
-Adopting a discretize-then-optimize framework that integrates finite element discretization, stochastic Galerkin approximation, and advanced time-discretization schemes, the approach addresses the challenge of large-scale, ill-conditioned linear systems arising in uncertainty quantification.
-By exploiting the sparsity inherent in generalized polynomial chaos expansions, we derive hierarchical preconditioners based on truncated stochastic expansion that strike an effective balance between computational cost and preconditioning quality.
-Numerical experiments demonstrate that the proposed preconditioners significantly accelerate the convergence of iterative solvers compared to existing methods, providing robust and efficient solvers for both steady-state and time-dependent optimal control applications under uncertainty.
+Adopting a discretize-then-optimize framework that integrates finite element discretization, stochastic Galerkin projection, and advanced time-discretization schemes, the approach addresses challenges of scaling large and ill-conditioned linear systems arising in uncertainty quantification.
+By exploiting sparsity of linear systems in stochastic Galerkin method, we formulate hierarchical preconditioners based on truncated stochastic expansion that strike an effective balance between computational cost and preconditioning quality.
+Numerical experiments demonstrate that the proposed preconditioners significantly accelerate the convergence of iterative solvers compared to existing methods, providing robust and efficient solvers for both steady-state and time-dependent optimal control problems under uncertainty.